A hand gripping a large knife in a dirty tiled bathroom

 13. Sci-Fi Thriller

 Sci-fi thrillers bend reality until it fractures.
 They twist physics, memory, and perception just enough to make you doubt your footing.
-These aren’t space operas; they’re psychological puzzles disguised as science — stories where you’re not running from a monster so much as from the world shifting under your feet.
+These aren’t space operas — they’re psychological puzzles disguised as science, stories where you’re not running from a monster so much as from the world shifting under your feet.
+As a thriller movie subgenre, this is the one that most enjoys pulling the floor away.

 Inception • Coherence • Annihilation